DonEnricoEsteve/DSNS-2025/README.md

 3. Extract baseline and post-stimulus activity and preform a fourier transform on the data, using the "calculate_freq" function.

-    _Note_:
+    _Notes_:
-    * _Baseline and post-stimulus frequency analysis are done seperately by changing the time_interval = [min max] variable and the  last input in calculate_freq to true if this is baseline and false otherwise._
+    * _Baseline and post-stimulus frequency analysis are done seperately by changing the time_interval = [min max] variable and the  last input in calculate_freq to true for baseline and false otherwise._
+    * Make sure to change: freq_resul for different desired frequency resolution and the lower frequency border, and fs indicating recording sampling frequency.

 4. Concatenate the analysed post-stimulus and baseline data of all subjects using the "concatenate_freqs " function. "datafile" and "savefile" variables change accordingly.